eldskald/fantasy-world-wiki/HOW_TO_MAKE_YOUR_OWN.md

 ### Theme

 The [assets/themes/index.js] file contains data for the colorscheme and fonts of your site.
 You can put any color hexcode on those color fields. `fg` stands for foreground, it's used for text. `bg` stands for background, it's the color of the background of the article popup and the topbar. `dark` and `light` refer to if it's dark theme or light theme.
-Finally, the `primary` colors are the colors that show up on article titles, link colors, map links, etc.
+Finally, the `primary` color shows up on article titles, link colors, map links, etc.

 #### Installing new fonts